Asabeneh/30-Days-Of-Python/02_Day_Variables_builtin_functions/02_variables_builtin_functions.md

 num_str = str(num_int)
 print(num_str)                  # '10'

-# str to int or float
+# str to float to int
 num_str = '10.6'
 num_float = float(num_str)  # Convert the string to a float first
 num_int = int(num_float)    # Then convert the float to an integer